 Let's start with the colors.
 I am a big believer in earth tones for several different reasons but the most important one is that they compliment your natural environment beautifully!
 This makes them very pleasing to the eye when you look back on your images.
 Bright colors are distracting but also can cause an unpleasant reflection on your partner's skin.
-So what colors are the best ones you ask?
+So what colors are the best ones?
 For the sand dunes, my couple went with peach and khaki to compliment the sand and a light blue to compliment the sky colors.
 This is a great example of using earth tones to fit well with the environment.
 Here are a few more images to really nail the point.

 The ultimate goal when it comes to outfits is that you are comfortable.
 This is so important because if you feel clunky or too restricted, it'll definitely show in the images.
 Ultimately, you want to be comfortable and feel beautiful.